Virginia Knife Laws

 In sections 18.2-308, a few terminologies might confuse you.
 Below we are discussing those phrases so that you get a clear idea of Knife laws in Virginia.

-See also: Knife Laws In Germany - What You Should Know
+See also: Massachusetts's Knife Laws Explained: What You Need To Know

 Definition Of The Clause “Of A Like Kind.”